sjkp/Microsoft-teams-docs/teams/createconfigpage.md

-﻿# Create the configuration page for your Microsoft Teams (Preview) tab app
+﻿# Create the configuration page for your Microsoft Teams (preview) tab app

 The configuration page is an HTML page that you host.
 When a user chooses to add your tab, Microsoft Teams will load the 'configUrl' (that you [provided in your manifest](createpackage.md)) within an iframe inside the **Add Tab** dialog.